viniciuscm97/FormChatBot/README.md

 # Chat bot form
-Desenvolvido com Node.js e o framework de bot da Microsoft.
+Developed with Node.js and the Microsoft framework bot.
+Using API's to CEP and name

-## Pré requisitos
+## Prerequisites

 - [Node.js](https://nodejs.org) version 10.14.1 or higher